Crunch-io/ta-da/content/dev/features/subtotals.md

     keep_md: true
 ---

 We are constantly learning new ways that our users, and their clients think about their data and the ways that they want to see that data presented.
 When looking at categorical data, people frequently want to collapse two or more categories together.
 Crunch has long had the ability to combine categories, but that results in a new variable being created.
-Sometimes users don't want a new fully separate variable for the combined categories, rather they wanted to see the combined category alongside the for the original categories themselves.
+Sometimes users don't want a new fully separate variable for the combined categories, rather they wanted to see the combined category alongside the original categories themselves.
 In the market research world this goes by a number of names like _Top Box_, _Top Two Box_, or _Nets_.

 After hearing much feedback from our users that they wanted these, we developed an implementation that was general and flexible for displaying category combinations and gave our users the power to easily create and customize headings and subtotals within categorical variables.
 Let's take a look at what these look like in our app, as well as how to set and manipulate them using [our R `crunch` package](http://crunch.io/r/crunch/).
 If you want to checkout or set headings and subtotals from R, you can too, just make sure to install our most recent version by simply running `devtools::install_github("Crunch-io/rcrunch", build_vignettes=TRUE)`.